fsbraun/django-automations/doc/reference.rst

 .. py:attribute:: settings.ATM_FORM_VIEW_CONTEXT

     The ``Form()`` nodes and its subclasses present the forms to the user using a Django ``FormView``.
-It is an dictionary which will be added to the template's context when rendering.
-The dictionary items may be overwritten by an automation classes ``context`` attribute or by a node's ``context`` parameter.
+This attribute is an dictionary which will be added to the template's context when rendering.
+The dictionary items may be overwritten by an automation classes' ``context`` attribute or by a node's ``context`` parameter.
+Hence, this setting in practice is used to set default context elements.